 The rural New Zealand scene that keeps on giving – 1 more (in oils) to finish and then I’ll give it a rest, or not.

-Speaking of NZ animals – a shout out for our native tuatara, an ancient survivor from the era of dinosaurs – sort of monitor lizard but smaller, less flashy and more scaley, with a lifespan exceeding 100 years and ability to stand motionless for longer than any reasonable person’s patience.
-Very Not Busy animals except when eating their newborns, no wonder they’re a bit rare.
-Tuatara is also a brand of very good craft beer, so that’s good too.
+Remembering those Mervyn Taylor images – a shout out for our native tuatara, an ancient survivor from the dinosaurs of the Pleistocene era (200m years ago), odd in such a geologically young country.
+They look a bit like a monitor lizard except smaller (< 1 foot long), less flashy and more scaley, with a lifespan of 120+ years, they can stand motionless and unblinking for longer than any reasonable person's patience.
+A predecessor of lizards and snakes, curious again in that we have no snakes.
+Very Not Busy animals except when eating their newborns, no wonder they're a bit rare.
+Tuatara is also a brand of very good craft beer, so that's good too.

 Anyhoo, acrylic b&w pens on pine cupboard door